 Presentation and recommendations to City Council - March 21, 2019 [PDF]

 The Conceptual Master Planning Project

 The City of Mesa hired an urban planning consultant to create conceptual master plans for the 27 acres of city-owned land at the Southwest Corner of University Drive & Mesa Drive (the “Property”).
 Crandall Arambula facilitated community engagement meetings to gather input from the community to create three conceptual master plans.

-In Downtown Mesa, 27 acres of undeveloped land is nestled between residential neighborhoods and the historic downtown core at the southwest corner of University Drive and Mesa Drive.
+In Downtown Mesa, 27 acres of undeveloped city-owned land is nestled between residential neighborhoods and the historic downtown core at the southwest corner of University Drive and Mesa Drive.
 As Downtown’s future cornerstone, the transformation of this property will play a key role in achieving Mesa’s vision for a vibrant new urban neighborhood a short walk from the heart of Mesa.